7-Step Foolproof Guide to Creating a Terrible RelationshipBy Dr. Margaret Paul

 6. Get your partner into counseling

 Seek counseling to get your partner to change.
 Do NOT enter counseling to deal with your own controlling behavior of being a taker or caretaker.
 Rather, be sure to tell the therapist everything your partner does wrong, using the therapist's office as just another arena to prove that you are right and your partner is wrong, or you are the good one and your partner is the bad one.
-Above all, do NOT practice Inner Bonding or join the Inner Bonding membership community.
+Above all, do NOT practice Inner Bonding.
 After all, it is your partner who needs to do this, not you!

 7. You did it!